northwestcoder/firebase2appsheet/README.md

 ### Run it standalone

 - If for whatever reason, you want to run this flask server on your local machine, here are the quick notes:
-	- it's python 3.
+	- It's python 3.
-	- we make no assumptions about python virtual envs or module support.
+	- We make no assumptions about python virtual envs or module support.
-	- it's pretty straightforward and should work if you are familar with python.
+	- It's pretty straightforward and should work if you are familar with python.
-	- you will need to paste in your key.json file from Google IAM into "misc/key.json" of this project.
+	- You will need to paste in your key.json file from Google IAM into "misc/key.json" of this project.

 - The default for this example is to run on localhost:8080 and misc/oas.yml refers to this URL.
 In a later step below, after we deploy to cloud run, we will run a curl command to "init" the instance as well as change the OAS server url to match our new cloud run hostname.